sommergeo/swabian_jura/README.md

 *Print map of the Swabian Jura (preview)*

 ### Presentation map
 This map is optimized for presentations with a LCD projector.
-The colors are more saturated and topography is displayed in Alexander-style.
+The colors are brighter and more saturated, lines are thicker and symbols bigger.
+Topography is tinted in the Alexander scheme.

 ![Presentation map of the Swabian Jura](/export/swabian_jura_PPT_EN.png)

 *Map of the Swabian Jura for presentations*